CloudLabsAI-Azure/Threat-Protection-with-Microsoft-Defender-XDR/Regional Delivery/Day 2/RD_Ex2.md

 ## Objectives

-- Task 1: Implement App Governance and Risk Detection for OAuth Apps
+- Task 1: Implement App Governance and Risk Detection for OAuth Apps ((Read-Only)
 - Task 2: Investigate Alerts and Create Custom Detection Policies
 - Task 3: Deploy Microsoft Defender for Identity Sensor on Domain Controllers

-## Task 1: Implement App Governance and Risk Detection for OAuth Apps
+## Task 1: Implement App Governance and Risk Detection for OAuth Apps ((Read-Only)

 In this task, you'll enable App Governance, analyze high-risk OAuth apps, and create a custom detection policy to flag suspicious apps based on permissions and publisher verification.